Arigiri/HandDectection/Readme.md

 **Introduction**

 This game is written on purpose of introducing the popular of A.I and Computer Vision.
-An filter that can draw by nose on tiktok influnce me to do this.
+An filter that can draw by nose on tiktok influnced me to do this.

 **Purpose of the game**